deckhouse/deckhouse/modules/040-control-plane-manager/docs/FAQ.md

 For correct multi-master recovery:

+1. Explicitly set the High Availability mode by specifying the appropriate [parameter](#https://deckhouse.ru/documentation/v1/deckhouse-configure-global.html#parameters-highavailability) in the `ModuleConfig/global` resource.
+This is necessary, for example, in order not to lose one Prometheus replica and its PVC, since HA is disabled by default in single-master mode.

-1. Switch the cluster to single-master mode according to [instructions](#how-to-reduce-the-number-of-master-nodes-in-a-cloud-cluster-multi-master-in-single-master) for cloud clusters or independently remove static master-node from the cluster.
+2. Switch the cluster to single-master mode according to [instructions](#how-to-reduce-the-number-of-master-nodes-in-a-cloud-cluster-multi-master-in-single-master) for cloud clusters or independently remove static master-node from the cluster.

-2. On a single master-node, perform the steps to restore etcd from backup in accordance with the [instructions] (#steps-to-restore-single-master-cluster) for single-master.
+3. On a single master-node, perform the steps to restore etcd from backup in accordance with the [instructions] (#steps-to-restore-single-master-cluster) for single-master.

-3. When etcd operation is restored, delete the information about the master nodes already deleted in step 1 from the cluster:
+4. When etcd operation is restored, delete the information about the master nodes already deleted in step 1 from the cluster:

    ```shell
    kubectl delete node MASTER_NODE_I
    ```

-4. Restart all nodes of the cluster.
+5. Restart all nodes of the cluster.

-5. Wait for the deckhouse queue to complete:
+6. Wait for the deckhouse queue to complete:

    ```shell
    kubectl -n d8-system exec deploy/deckhouse -- deckhouse-controller queue main
    ```

-4. Switch the cluster back to multi-master mode according to [instructions](#how-to-add-master-nodes-in-a-cloud-cluster-single-master-in-multi-master) for cloud clusters or [instructions](#how-to-add-a-master-node-in-a-static-or-hybrid-cluster) for static or hybrid clusters.
+7. Switch the cluster back to multi-master mode according to [instructions](#how-to-add-master-nodes-in-a-cloud-cluster-single-master-in-multi-master) for cloud clusters or [instructions](#how-to-add-a-master-node-in-a-static-or-hybrid-cluster) for static or hybrid clusters.

 ### How do I restore a Kubernetes object from an etcd backup?